Amauri

-Amauri Carvalho de Oliveira (born 3 June 1980), known as Amauri, is a former footballer who played as a striker.
+Amauri Carvalho de Oliveira (born 3 June 1980), known as Amauri, is a former professional footballer who played as a striker.
+Born in Brazil, he played for the Italy national team.

 His previous clubs include Bellinzona, Parma, Napoli, Piacenza, Empoli, Messina, Chievo, Palermo, Juventus, Fiorentina and Fort Lauderdale Strikers.

-Although he was born in Brazil, he represented Italy once at international level in 2010, after acquiring Italian citizenship.
+He made one appearance for the Italy national team in 2010.

 Club career

 Early career

 Amauri was trained at Palmeiras, the club of his place of birth, São Paulo state, but failed to impress.
 At the age of 19, he went to Santa Catarina state to work and played for a local club Santa Catarina at Santa Catarina State League 2nd Division.
 The club was invited to 2000 Torneo di Viareggio in Italy, at which he showed his talent to scouts; he was signed by a club from the Italian-speaking region of Switzerland, Bellinzona.
 He scored once in five appearances.

 Parma and loans

 After half a season in the Swiss Nationalliga B and Nationalliga A/B playoffs, Amauri played for Napoli in 2000–01 due to the abolishment of the non-EU quota.
 In a Lega Nazionale Professionisti record, Amauri joined Parma from Napoli in summer 2001 on free transfer, but Parma also paid Harold McKenzie $3.5 million, apparently the "true owner" of Amauri's playing rights.
-Officials from Parma also argued that Amauri was Parma-owned player since 2000, but that he was loaned to Napoli in 2001 in order to register the player.
+Officials from Parma also argued that Amauri was Parma-owned player since 2000, but that he was loaned to Napoli in 2001, in order to register the player.
 This was made public in the hearing of Caso Parmalat in 2010.

 Amauri made his Serie A debut on 14 April 2001 in a league match against Bari.
 He played as one of the starting XI and was replaced by Francesco Moriero in the 69th minute.
 He then played for Piacenza in Serie A for the 2001–02 season (on loan from Parma, alongside Matuzalém), and for Messina in Serie B in 2002–03.
-He was also loaned from Parma to Empoli of Serie A in June 2002, along with teammate Gaetano Grieco, but left the club after the start of the 2002–03 Coppa Italia on 13 September, for Messina, before the start of Serie B (which was delayed).
+He was also loaned from Parma to Empoli of Serie A in June 2002, along with teammate Gaetano Grieco, but left the club after the start of the 2002–03 Coppa Italia on 13 September, for Messina, before the start of Serie B, which was delayed.
 Amauri made his Messina club debut on 21 September 2002 in a 3–3 draw with Catania; he replaced Emanuele Calaiò in the 76th minute.